ansible-playbooks-mamono210/wordpress_install/README.md

 ## Introduction

-This program installs [WordPress](https://wordpress.com) on CentOS7.
+This program installs [WordPress](https://wordpress.com) on CentOS Stream 8.

 ## How To install